The Edison State Community College Federal School Code is 012750.

 The Kenneth A. Yowell Emeritus Scholarship is awarded to a full-time, first-generation student from Darke, Miami or Shelby County.
 Student should be in a a degree-seeking program.
 Award is post-financial Aid assistance and can be used for tuition, fees and books.

-The following scholarships are available with the submission of separate and unique applications.
-Please see directions associated with each scholarship.
+The following scholarships/grants are available with the submission of separate and unique applications.
+Please see directions associated with each scholarship/grant.

-Choose Ohio First Tech-Prep ScholarshipAvailable to Ohio residents majoring in selected programs who have earned articulated tech-prep credits in at least one pathway course.
+Choose Ohio First Tech-Prep ScholarshipAvailable to Ohio residents majoring in selected programs.
 See application for a complete list of approved programs.
 Student must be enrolled in courses totaling at least six (6) credit hours per semester to qualify for this scholarship.

 NEW!
-2018 Bookstore ScholarshipThe Bookstore Scholarship is a $250 award of Bookstore gift cards that a student can use to purchase textbooks, supplies or any item available in the Follett Bookstore on the Piqua campus.
+2019 Bookstore ScholarshipThe Bookstore Scholarship is a $250 award of Bookstore gift cards that a student can use to purchase textbooks, supplies or any item available in the Follett Bookstore on the Piqua campus.
 This scholarship will be awarded prior to the normal bookstore charging period at the beginning of each semester, which is typically two weeks prior to the start of the term.
 Student must be in good academic standing and registered for at least three (3) credit hours during Summer semester or six (6) credit hours during Fall and/or Spring semesters.
-Application is due by August 6, 2018 for the Fall term.
-Click here for more information and for application deadlines for the Spring 2019 semester.
+Application is due by May 10, 2019 for Summer term; August 2, 2019 for Fall term and December 13, 2019 for Spring term.
+Click here for more information.

 NEW!
-2018 Shelby County Democrat Women ScholarshipThe Shelby County Democrat Woman provide a $500 grant scholarships to a student who has is a graduate of a local Sidney and/or Shelby County school and has completed at least one (1) year at an accredited college.
+2020 Shelby County Democrat Women ScholarshipThe Shelby County Democrat Woman provide a $500 scholarship to a student who is a graduate of a local Sidney and/or Shelby County school and has completed at least one (1) year at an accredited college.
 This grant will be awarded regardless of political affiliation.

 NEW!
-2018 Darke Country Foundation ScholarshipThe Darke County Foundation awarded 85 scholarships in the 2017–2018 academic year, totally nearly $130,000!
+2020 Darke County Foundation ScholarshipThe Darke County Foundation awarded 85 scholarships in the 2019–2020 academic year, totally nearly $160,000!
 Applicants must reside in Darke County and be home schooled or attend a Darke County high school.
 Students who are planning to attend a 4-year college, 2-year college or shorter vocational program are eligible to apply.
 Scholarships will be awarded based upon grade point average, ACT score, activities, financial need and essay (not necessarily in this order).
-Download an
+Students can download an

 Loman and Olive Shiverdecker ScholarshipApplication is available to a graduate of a Darke County high school and must be attending or planning to attend Edison State Community College.
 Completed applications should be mailed to or dropped off at The Elk's Lodge, 214 W. Third Street, Greenville, Ohio 45331.
 Applicants may phone 937.548.1139 for more information.